jazzyfresh/cmsi281/josephus/README.md

  - AbstractArrayList.java, AbstractLinkedList.java: abstract classes with the add(String s) method and the constructors implemented.
 Your CircularArrayList and CircularLinkedList will inherit from these classes
  - CircularArrayList.java, CircularLinkedList.java: the skeleton of these classes have been written for you, just so you know what the overall structure of the class should look like.
 You will need to replace the `throw new UnsupportedOperationException()` with your implementation code.
 Your code will look similar to (but slightly modified from) the basic data structure implementations in class.
 Remember that this is NOT a Bag, so we don't care about uniqueness at all here.

+Your assignment: fill out the skeletons of CircularArrayList and CircularLinkedList in order to make the code compile and run JosephusSolver without any errors.

 To run:
 ```
 rm *.class                      # clean previous build files
 javac JosephusSolver.java       # build project & compile java files
-java JosephusSolver             # run program, does not take in arguments
+java -ea JosephusSolver             # run program, does not take in arguments
+                                    # the -ea means enable assertions
 ```